 where $\mathbf{W}$ is the connection matrix of the embedding layer.

-Although this network is simple, it has two advantages: (1) it is very efficient in computational cost, and (2) it can be used when there is no explicit order of the words in a text, e.g., when the text is a set of tags associated with a product.
+Though this network is simple, it has two advantages: (1) it is very efficient in computational cost, (2) it can be used when there is no explicit order of the words in a text, e.g., when the text is a set of tags associated with a product.

-\textbf{CNN-based text encoder.} Although the MoV-based text encoder is simple and efficient, it ignores the order of words in sentences.
-To verify the effectiveness of the word order, we implement a CNN-based text encoder that considers the order of the words in a text.
-While using an RNN is common in modeling sentences, we use a CNN because of its efficiency in computational cost.
-In addition, we use the CNN architecture proposed in \cite{kim2014convolutional}.
+\textbf{CNN-based Text Encoder.} Although the MoV-based Text Encoder is simple and efficient, it ignores the order of words in sentences.
+In order to verify the effectiveness of the word order, we implement a CNN-based Text Encoder, which can take into account the order of the words in a text.
+Though using a recurrent neural network (RNN) is common in modeling sentence, we use CNN due to its efficiency in computational cost.
+We use the CNN architecture proposed in \cite{kim2014convolutional}.